ultragorira/ultragorira.github.io/_posts/2022-08-05-Timeseries-prediction-with-XGBoost.md

 ![XGBoost](/images/XGBoost_logo.png)

 XGBoost is undoubtedly one of the most popular algorithm in ML and Kaggle.
-It is no surprise if one of Kaggle's Grandmasters posted a while back this:
+It is no surprise if one of Kaggle's Grandmasters, Bojan Tunguz, posted a while back this:

 ![Bojan_Tunguz](/images/Bojan_XGBoost.PNG)